Time Complexity Analysis of Recursive Algorithms

 Recursion tree construction for merge sort time complexity analysis

 2. At the second level, there are two nodes of size n/2, and the cost of the additional operations at each node is cn/2.
-So the overall cost of additional operations at the second level of recursion is cn/2 + cn/2 = cn.
+So the overall cost of additional operations at the second level is cn/2 + cn/2 = cn.

 3. Similarly, we move to the third level where we have 4 nodes of size n/4, and the cost of the additional operations at each node is cn/4.
 The total cost at the third level is cn/4 + cn/4 + cn/4 + cn/4 = cn.

 4. In a similar way, we continue expanding each internal node in the recursion tree until the problem sizes get down to 1.
-The bottom level has n nodes, each contributing a cost of c.
-So the total cost at the last level is cn.
+The bottom level has n nodes, each contributing a cost c.
+So total cost at the last level is cn.

-5. In general, level i has 2^i nodes, each contributing a cost of cn/2^i.
-So the total cost of any ith level is 2^i *(cn/2^i) = cn.
+5. In general, level i has 2^i nodes, each contributing a cost cn/2^i.
+So total cost of ith level is 2^i *(cn/2^i) = cn.

 Analysis of merge sort using recursion tree method

-Here, the recursion tree is a full binary tree structure where each node has two children, and each level is completely full.
+Here, the recursion tree is a full binary tree where each node has two children, and each level is completely full.
 At each level, the input size decreases by a factor of 2, and the recursion tree will terminate at an input size of 1.
 So the height of the recursion tree h = logn.

 • The total number of levels in a binary tree = height of the binary tree + 1 = logn + 1.